This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-With its shallow lagoon and channel visited by sea turtles and eagle rays, Tiahura Beach is a good shore access snorkeling spot in Moorea.
-Formerly the private beach of Club Med, this pretty beach is now accessible to everyone.
+With its shallow lagoon inhabited by a diversity of reef fish and its channel visited by sea turtles and eagle rays, Tiahura Beach is one of the best shore access snorkeling spots to visit in Moorea.

-How to get to Tiahura Beach snorkeling spot
+How to get to the Tiahura Beach snorkeling spot

 Tiahura Beach is located at the northwestern tip of Moorea Island.
-Access to the beach is well signposted, about 200m after the “Le Petit Village” shopping center when arriving from Papetoai and Tiahura.
-On-site parking is available.
+Posted signs will show you where to access the beach.
+It is about 220 yards after the “Le Petit Village” shopping center when arriving from Papetoai and Tiahura.
+Free parking is available on site.

 Water entrance for snorkeling Tiahura Beach

-On this spot, two snorkeling areas are recommended:
+On this spot, two main snorkeling areas are recommended:

-1. The shallow areas (↕1-2m) extending in front of the beach (area 1 on the map).
+1. The shallow coral areas extending in front of the beach (↕3-6ft/1-2m, area 1 on the map).
 Here you’ll find large sandy beds and small reefs, made up of coral rock and living corals.
-Parts of the reef are covered with sea anemones, in which orangefin clownfish are sometimes seen.
+Parts of the reef are covered with sea anemones, in which orangefin clownfish are sometimes found.

-2. The channel that extends past the pontoon of the former Club Med (zone 2 on the map), often visited by spotted eagle rays and green sea turtles (↕3-5m).
-Be careful, because this channel is used by boats to navigate in the lagoon.
-Do not venture into this area if there is current.
+2. The channel that extends past the pontoon of the former Club Med (itinerary 3 on the map), often visited by spotted eagle rays and green sea turtles (↕9-35ft/3-10m).

 Green sea turtles are frequently spotted in the channel.